-- It’s an ongoing project of mine to develop a forecasting model for elections in Australia.
-I’ve made a number of posts on this website about the pitfalls and difficulties of coming up with such a model (starting here).
-I’m calling the model I’m building Emma Chisit; it wasn’t ready in time for the 2016 election but I’m hoping it will be for the next one.
+- It was an ongoing project of mine to develop a forecasting model for elections in Australia called Emma Chisit.
+I made a number of posts on this website about the pitfalls and difficulties of coming up with such a model (starting here).
+I haven’t found a lot of time for the project recently but hope to return to it someday.

-- There are some other posts on this website about data and data science:
+- My blog contains a bunch of posts about data and data science:

 - Here I quantify how much of a Pitchfork sychophant I am (not as much as I thought).